-Jedidiah Siev, PhD
+Jedidiah Siev PhD

-I have considerable experience working with individuals who have OCD, BDD, tic disorders, and anxiety disorders.
-I also have a particular interest in, and experience with, scrupulosity.
+I specialize in OCD and related disorders, and have a particular interest in scrupulosity.
 My approach is cognitive behavioral and firmly grounded in the empirical treatment literature.
 I offer exposure and response prevention, and draw on other CBT techniques as appropriate.
 Especially in the context of scrupulosity, I am cognizant of the importance of adapting ERP so it is effective and also consonant with the individual’s values.